ranachirag/key-value-store/REPORT.md

 # Experiments

-## Step 1 Experiments
+## Throughputs over intervals
-For step 1 experiments we wanted to measure the throughputs over intervals of data volume.
+For the first experiment we wanted to measure the throughputs over intervals of data volume.
 There are two parameters `run_experiments` function, `total_mb` and `interval_mb`. `total_mb` indicates the total data volume of the database at the end of the experiment, the value used in this experiment is `1024` MB. `interval_mb` indicates the interval in which the data is added and the throughput is measured, the value used in this experiment is `64` MB, so there are 16 points at which throughputs are measured.

 We use a for loop to run experiments for each interval.
 In each loop we first create an array of size `interval_mb` * 65536 * 8, where `65536` is the number of entries in `1MB` of data.
 We then shuffle the array to add randomization to our first experiment, `put`, we measure how long it takes us to add `65536` values.
 In order to not repeat existing values, at each iteration of the loop we add k (the loop variable) * 65536 to each element of the array after shuffling.
 The final outputted time is the duration it took to add all the values in the array divided by the number of elements added.